pybpc/walrus/share/walrus.rst

 positional arguments
 --------------------

-:SOURCE:              python source files and folders to be converted
+:SOURCE:              Python source files and directories to be converted

 optional arguments
 ------------------